Sato-Tate groups of some weight 3 motives: Testing the generalized Sato-Tate conjecture

 Given a norm bound $B$, we let $S(B)$ denote the set of degree 1 primes of $K$ with norm at most $B$, and for $i=1,2$ we define the $n$th \emph{moment statistic} of $a_i$ for the motive $M$ (with respect to $B$) by

 Similarly, given a candidate Sato-Tate group $G$, we let $a_i:=a_i(g)$ denote the $i$th coefficient of the characteristic polynomial of a random element $g$ of $G$ (according to the Haar measure).
-We then let $M_n[a_i]$ denote the expected value of $a_i^n$; this is the $n$th \emph{moment} of $a_i$ for the group $G$, which is always an integer.
-It what follows it will be clear from context whether $M_n[a_i]$ refers to a moment statistic of $M$ (with respect to a norm bound $B$) or a moment of $G$.
+We then let $M_n[a_i]$ denote the expected value of $a_i^n$; this is the $n$th \emph{moment} of $a_i$ for the group $G$, which is always an integer (see axiom (ST3) in \cite[Def.\ 3.1]{FKRS12}).
+In what follows it will be clear from context whether $M_n[a_i]$ refers to a moment statistic of $M$ (with respect to a norm bound $B$) or a moment of $G$.

 To test for equidistribution with respect to a candidate Sato-Tate group~$G$, for increasing values of $B$ we compare moment statistics $M_n[a_i]$ for the motive~$M$ to the corresponding moments $M_n[a_i]$ of the group $G$ and ask whether the former appear to converge to the latter as $B$ increases.
 As may be seen in the tables of moment statistics listed in \S\ref{section: tables}, in cases where it is computationally feasible to make $B$ sufficiently large (up to $2^{40}$), we see very strong evidence for convergence; the moment statistics of $M$ generally agree with the moments of~$G$ to within one part in ten thousand.